pkodikal/aircheck-support/privacy-policy.md

-# Privacy Policy — AirCheck
+# Privacy Policy — AirPulse

-**Last updated:** March 14, 2026
+**Last updated:** March 21, 2026

 ---

 ## Who we are

-AirCheck is an iOS app built by Priyanka Kodikal ("I", "me").
+AirPulse is an iOS app built by Priya Kodikal ("I", "me").
 This policy explains what data the app collects, why, and what happens to it.

 If you have questions, email me: **pkodikal.design@gmail.com**

 ---

-## What data AirCheck collects
+## What data AirPulse collects

 ### Location
-If you grant location permission, AirCheck reads your device's current latitude and longitude.
+If you grant location permission, AirPulse reads your device's current latitude and longitude.
 This is the only personal data the app touches.

-AirCheck requests **"When In Use"** location access only.
+AirPulse requests **"When In Use"** location access only.
 It does not access your location in the background.

 If you deny location permission, no location data is collected.
 You can still use the app by searching for a city manually.

 ### Nothing else
-AirCheck does not collect your name, email address, phone number, or any other personal information.
+AirPulse does not collect your name, email address, phone number, or any other personal information.
 There is no account, no login, and no user profile.

 ---